aviaryan/Kissanime-Batch-Downloader/README.md

 ## Working around with Captchas

-At times, KissAnime blocks users from fetching multiple episodes using a Captcha.
+At times, KissXXXX blocks users from fetching multiple episodes using a Captcha.
 When this script detects a captcha, it shows a prompt and thereby pauses its execution.
 Then you will be given a link of the page with the captcha.
 Go to that link in a new tab and solve the captcha.